 Please see the simple algorithm below for help in deciding if this facility is appropriate.

 If you would prefer to visit a colon cancer doctor, Brisbane Scopes can also assist.
-If you would like to arrange an appointment with our specialist, Dr Andrew Renaut, submit an Appointment Request.
+If you would like to arrange an appointment with Dr Renaut, contact our friendly receptionists today on (07) 3831 9322.

 Isolated Rectal Bleeding - Algorithm for investigation